Chrysler PowerTech engine: 2008 Revisions

 The 2008 Dodge Dakota and Ram pickup trucks, Dodge Durango and Chrysler Aspen SUV's, Jeep Grand Cherokee, and Jeep Commander came with a Corsair version of the FFV 4.7 L engine, with dual spark plugs per cylinder, a new slant / squish combustion system design, and 9.8:1 compression, raising power to 290–310 hp and 320–334 lbft of torque.

 The 2008 4.7 also features other upgrades including a more aggressive camshaft profile, a 74 mm throttle body, and an improved intake manifold with shorter runners.
-See Allpar's page on the latest 4.7 L.